Skip to content Skip to navigation

 Vassar College

-For summer study in France—Open to all classes
+For summer study in France; open to first-years, sophomores, juniors and seniors

 Established in 2013 by Barry S. Cooperman and Jacqueline A. Cooperman, this gift will make possible the opportunity for a current student to experience French culture.
 The purpose of the fund is to provide financial assistance, typically $5,000, for students who are enrolled in a summer language and cultural study program, or are conducting research relating to their studies.
 Preference will be given to students who have not previously spent time in France.
 This stipend is to provide for living and study expenses for a summer (8–10 weeks) in France.